-3 It is important to note that the assigning of the NatureService rank or designation by the territories and provinces, with combining the anatum and tundrius subspecies has not been done in all territories and provinces.
+4 It is important to note that the assigning of the NatureService rank or designation by the territories and provinces, combining the anatum and tundrius subspecies, has not been done in all territories and provinces.

 In Canada, the species is not protected under the Migratory Birds Convention Act, 1994 (S.C.
 1994, c.
 22).
 In the United States, the anatum (USFWS 1999) and tundrius (USFWS 1994) subspecies were removed from the federal endangered species list.
-The species is protected under the Migratory Birds Treaty Act of 1918 (16 U.S.C.
+The species is protected under the U.S Migratory Bird Treaty Act of 1918 (16 U.S.C.
 703-712).